Work with a phrase

 - Adhere to the following best practices during this process.

 - Business Problem – Before you begin listing phrases, define the data you want to collect in 3-4 sentences.
-Think about the intent that the phrases you are collecting should reflect, and be as specific as possible.
+Think about the intent that the phrases you collect will reflect, and be as specific as possible.

 - Terms – List as many common phrases as you can that are frequently used to express the intent.
 Include as many variations of the phrases as you can.

-- Term Length – Longer phrases are easier to identify than shorter phrases, so try to use phrases that include at least 4-6 words and at least 20 characters.
+- Term Length – Longer phrases are easier to identify than shorter phrases, so try to use phrases that include at least 4–6 words and at least 20 characters.
 Phrases can contain up to 100 characters.
-As a rule, the longer the phrase, the more accurately it will be identified.
+As a rule, the longer the phrase, the more accurately it is identified.
 However, fewer events are found for longer phrases.
-Conversely, the shorter the phrase, the more events will be found, but the accuracy will be lower.
+Conversely, the shorter the phrase, the more events are found, but the accuracy is lower.

 - Synonyms – Try to think of synonyms for words that appear in the phrases, and list variations of the phrases by using the synonyms in place of the original word.
 For example, if you are looking for conversations in which closing an account is discussed, list all words with the verbs “cancel” and “close”: